mapillary/inplace_abn/README.md

 To install PyTorch, please refer to https://github.com/pytorch/pytorch#installation.

-**NOTE: our code _requires_ PyTorch v0.4**.
+**NOTE: our code _requires_ PyTorch v1.0**.

 To install all dependencies using pip, just run:
 ```bash
 pip install -r requirements.txt
 ```

-Some parts of InPlace-ABN have native CUDA implementations, which are compiled using Pytorch v0.4's newly introduced runtime module loading system, which requires a package called `ninja`.
+Some parts of InPlace-ABN have native CUDA implementations, which are compiled using Pytorch v1.0's newly introduced extension mechanism, which requires a package called `ninja`.
 This can easy be installed from most distributions' package managers, _e.g._ in Ubuntu derivatives:
 ```bash
 sudo apt-get install ninja-build